-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Turkey.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Turkey.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?

 Turkish competition law mainly prohibits (i) anti-competitive agreements, (ii) abuse of dominance, and (iii) mergers and acquisitions which lead to a dominant position and restrict competition.
 Since mergers are subject to an ex ante authorization regime in Turkey, as a practical matter, they are unlikely to be a cause of action in a competition damages claim.

 As per Article 4 of The Act on the Protection of Competition No. 4054 (“Competition Act”), agreements and concerted practices between undertakings, and the decisions and practices of trade associations that have as their object, effect or likely effect the distortion, restriction or elimination of competition directly or indirectly in a particular market for goods or services, are illegal and prohibited.
 Both horizontal agreements between competitors (such as directly or indirectly fixing purchase or sales prices or any other trading conditions, region/customer allocation, control of supply, exchange of strategic information, bid-rigging or collective boycotts) and vertical agreements between a supplier and its customers (such as resale price maintenance, region and customer restrictions and unreasonable non-compete clauses) fall within the scope of Article 4.

 As per Article 6 of Competition Act, any abuse by one or more undertakings of a dominant position within Turkey or in a substantial part of Turkey is prohibited.